x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 **Q**: How do I know that the email account is added correctly in Outlook for iOS and Android?

-**A**: On-premises mailboxes that are added via hybrid Modern Authentication are labelled as **Exchange (Hybrid)** in the account settings in Outlook for iOS and Android, similar to the following example:
+**A**: On-premises mailboxes that are added via hybrid Modern Authentication are labeled as **Exchange (Hybrid)** in the account settings in Outlook for iOS and Android, similar to the following example:

 ![An example of an Outlook for iOS and Android account configured for hybrid Modern Authentication](../../media/e52fbbe2-ba9e-4357-8f48-f8fa7d62abc8.PNG)